OluwaseunF/GitHub-Project-repository/README.md

 ### Date created
-04-17-2020
+06-08-2020

 ### Project Title
 bikeshare project

 ### Description
+Over the past decade, bicycle-sharing systems have been growing in number and popularity in cities across the world.
+Bicycle-sharing systems allow users to rent bicycles on a very short-term basis for a price.
+This allows people to borrow a bike from point A and return it at point B, though they can also return it to the same location if they'd like to just go for a ride.
+Regardless, each bike can serve several users per day.

-Python is used to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
-A script is used that takes in raw input to create an interactive experience in the terminal to present these statistics.
+Python is used to understand U.S. bikeshare data for the three main cities in the United States which I used to calculate the statistics and built an interactive environment where a user chooses the data and filter for a dataset to analyze.

 ### Files used
 bikeshare.py